traefik/hub/WALKTHROUGH.md

 ingressroute.traefik.io/apiportal created
 ```

-The API Portal should be accessible on http://api.docker.localhost
+The API Portal should be reachable on http://api.docker.localhost

-You should be able to log in with the admin user.
+We log in with the admin user.

 ![API Portal Log in](./api-management/1-getting-started/images/api-portal-login.png)